Katy600/CV/README.md

 #### Collaboration
 Working as a part of a team within a school has led me to value practices such as:
-- Regular planning meetings which create a sense of purpose and enable everyone to focused on what is a priority.
+- Regular planning meetings which create a sense of purpose and focus.
 - A culture of sharing resources, ideas, honest reflections and a mutural desire to improve our practice through creative and solution based approaches.

 #### Rising to new challenges